 To bring happiness and good luck and to keep out evil spirits, people in JAPAN hang a shimekezari in front of their houses or on their doors, a rope of straw often decorated with fern leaves, oranges and so on.
 A lovely way to get creative and make works of art.

 If you’re in the PHILIPPINES, make sure that at the stroke of midnight you have all your doors and windows open – including cabinets, closets and drawers – this so that good luck can enter for the new year.
 If you try that in cold climates, bad luck comes in and you’ll catch pneumonia or get frostbite.

 In AUSTRIA, New Year’s Eve is called Sylvesterabend, the Eve of Saint Sylvester.
-A traditional punch is made of red wine and spices (I should have gone to Vienna this year).
+A traditional punch is made of red wine and spices.
 Pigs are said to bring good luck and you’ll find decorative pigs everywhere, made of edible substances or not.
-Roast pork is eaten on New Year’s Day (I should have gone to Vienna this year).
+Roast pork is eaten on New Year’s Day.

 I understand Vienna is one big party on New Year’s Eve (I should have gone Vienna this year.
 It’s one flight away.
 Instead, I’m sitting in my office in Chisinau, Moldova, typing away at this post.)

 Do you wish for safe travels in the new year?
 Do what the people in the DOMINICAN REPUBLIC, CHILE and MEXICO do: Pack a suitcase and walk around the block at the stroke of midnight.
 Be aware that if you do that somewhere other than mentioned countries, you might get picked up and admitted to the loony bin.